Stuart Forster visits the Piece Hall in Halifax, West Yorkshire.

 The opening of the Piece Hall

 The Piece Hall originally opened on 1 January 1779, when fewer than 6,000 people lived in Halifax.
 A vast crowd gathered and watched as a pigeon carried the flame that ignited a grand fireworks display.
-Undoubtedly, a storm of outrage, led by animal rights protestors, would follow if that was attempted today.
-Health and Safety, though, means things are done differently in the modern age.
+Undoubtedly, a storm of outrage, led by animal rights protesters, would follow if that was attempted today.
+Health and Safety concerns mean things are done differently in the modern age.

 Developers predict that the revamped Piece Hall will attract 1.6 million visitors a year.
 The Piece Hall Transformation Project cost £19 million, funded largely by the local council and a £7 million Heritage Lottery Fund grant.
 The Garfield Weston Foundation and The Wolfson Foundation also played roles in funding the restoration.

 The sloping, cobbled courtyard that once stood at the centre of the colonnaded Piece Hall has been levelled.
 A water feature said to symbolise the flow of water on hills in the Yorkshire Dales, has been introduced.
 So too have stone benches where visitors can sit and have a rest.
 When the sun shines, it’s no exaggeration to say that the Piece Hall now has an appearance akin to a Mediterranean piazza.